fiona02/hotelsite/README.md

 # Motel

 A hotel booking web application built using MERN stack.
 Motel : A hotel booking web application.
 I took inspiration from airbnb design and tried to recreate a hotel booking web app using MERN stack.
 I took it beyond from just a hotel booking app to able to host a house/hotel also.
-Simplifying user interactivity and making the app seamless both book a hotel and host a hotel was the key goal of this project.

 Live version : [Motel](https://motel-frontend.vercel.app/)